dropwizard/dropwizard/docs/source/manual/migrations.rst

 Your database migrations are stored in your Dropwizard project, in ``src/main/resources/migrations.xml``.
 This file will be packaged with your application, allowing you to run migrations using your application's command-line interface.
+You can change the name of the migrations file used by overriding the ``getMigrationsFileName()`` method in ``MigrationsBundle``.

 For example, to create a new ``people`` table, you might create an initial ``migrations.xml`` like
 this: